 - 1. Advanced Tunnelers: This will be a course that will only consist of tunnels.
-Up to 7 tunnels will be used to create a course of 12-15 obstacles and course time will be 60 seconds (beyond 60 seconds, time penalties will be assessed as described in the scoring section of these guidelines). - 2.
+Up to 7 tunnels will be used to create a course of 12-15 obstacles and course time will be 60 seconds. - 2.
 Advanced Jumpers in addition to single bar jumps, open tunnels and pause table, this class may include wing jumps, double and triple jumps, tire jump, the broad jump, panel jump, and twelve weave poles.
-There will be a maximum of 20 obstacles in this course and course time will be 75 seconds (beyond 75 seconds, time penalties will be assessed as described in the scoring section of these guidelines). - 3.
-Advanced Standard may include single, double and triple bar jumps, tire jump, wing jumps, broad jump, panel jump, and twelve weave poles, open and closed tunnels, a pause table, A-frame (maximum height 4' 6"), dog walk and teeter.
-There will be a maximum of 20 obstacles and course time will be 75 seconds (beyond 75 seconds, time penalties will be assessed as described in the scoring section of these guidelines)
+There will be a maximum of 20 obstacles in this course and course time will be 75 seconds. - 3.
+Advanced Standard may include single, double and triple bar jumps, tire jump, wing jumps, broad jump, panel jump, and twelve weave poles, open and closed tunnels, a pause table, A-frame (maximum height 5'), dog walk and teeter.
+There will be a maximum of 20 obstacles and course time will be 75 seconds.